The New MoonSwatch Mission To Neptune Moonshine Gold Watch Is Here

 Luxury Minimalist Watches To Add To Your Collection

 With that said, expect strong demand for the MoonSwatch Mission to Neptune Moonshine Gold watch, as in the case with its predecessors, this limited-edition design will only be sold for approximately one day.
-You can purchase yours on August 30 across all Swatch boutiques globally for MYR 1,260 (SGD 367 approx.), if the odds are in your favour.
+You can purchase yours on August 30 across all Swatch boutiques globally for MYR 1,260 (HKD 2,124 approx.), if the odds are in your favour.

 Feature and hero image credits: Swatch/Instagram